 US visa for Saudi residents appointment

 To start your US visa application or make your appointment, please follow the steps below.

 - You must fill out the Nonimmigrant Visa Application, Form DS-160.
 Please note that once the form is submitted, you cannot make any changes.

 - If you need assistance, please consult an immigration lawyer or translator.

 Step 2: Pay the visa fees

-- After completing the form you will be required to pay the visa fee.
-The visa fee page lists the visa types and correlating visa fees in U.S. dollars and local currency.
+- After completing the form, you will be required to pay the visa fee.
+The visa fee varies with the type of visa you are applying for.

 Step 3: Schedule a visa appointment

 After making the payment for your visa, you will need to: